jaiarobotics/jaiabot/src/doc/markdown/page21_customer_update.md

 ## Router Setup

-* Verify router is connected to a hotspot
+* Verify your hub router is connected to a hotspot
 * Select your hub router to connect (JAIA-HUB-WIFI-X) (X indicates fleet number)
-* Once connected open browser and verfiy that you have a connection
+* Once connected, open a browser and verfiy that you have a connection
-* If you do not have connection follow these next steps:
+* If you do not have a connection then follow these next steps:
-  * Log into router:
+  * Log into your hub router:
-    * Open browser and go to 10.23.X.1 (X indicates fleet number)
+    * Open a browser and go to 10.23.X.1 (X indicates fleet number)
-    * Log into router (user: admin, password: admin, or what you have set this up to be)
+    * Log into the hub router (user: admin, password: admin, or what you have set this up to be)
     * On the left hand toolbar select the 2.4 GHz WAN connection
-      * Setup hotspot connection by selecting one that is avaiable
+      * Setup a hotspot connection by selecting one that is avaiable
       * Click the save button
       * Verify that you have internet connection
 * Once you have connection move onto the next section